SynchronVM/SynchronVM/README.md

 ### Safety and Security features that are of interest

-- What kind of fault tollerance mechanisms can we include?
+- What kind of fault tolerance mechanisms can we include?
+  - Watchdog timers?
+  - Error detection codes?
+  - Redundancy=
+    - N-Version programming and selection?
+  - Snapshot and recovery?
 - What security mechanisms can we include?
   - IFC?
-- System monitors and progress monitors?
+- System monitors, progress monitors, resource monitors